The Mohegan Tribal Council

-As interim Chairman, James Gessner Jr. is responsible for maintaining the sovereignty that the Mohegan Tribe fought hundreds of years for, overseeing its numerous business entities and ensuring the well-being of its more than 2,200 Tribal citizens.
-As interim Chairman, Gessner also serves as Chairman of the Mohegan Gaming & Entertainment (MGE) Management Board which oversees gaming entities across the country, as well as two professional sports teams.
-Gessner is in his fourth term on the Tribal Council and served as Corresponding Secretary prior to becoming Chairman.
-He is a member of the management boards for Tunica Biloxi Gaming Authority, KOTA and Mohegan Holding Company’s Jersey Mike franchise as well as serving on the American Red Cross board.
+As Chairman, James Gessner Jr. is responsible for maintaining the sovereignty that the Mohegan Tribe fought hundreds of years for, overseeing its numerous business entities and ensuring the well-being of its more than 2,200 Tribal citizens.
+As Chairman, Gessner also serves as Chairman of the Mohegan Gaming & Entertainment (MGE) Management Board which oversees gaming entities across the country, as well as two professional sports teams.
+Gessner is in his fourth term on the Tribal Council and served as Vice Chairman prior to becoming Chairman.
+He is a member of the management boards for Tunica Biloxi Gaming Authority and Mohegan Holding Company’s Jersey Mike franchise as well as serving on the American Red Cross board.
 Gessner holds a bachelor’s degree in hotel and restaurant management from the University of Southwestern Louisiana, and prior to his terms on the Council he held executive positions at Mohegan Sun in the Marketing and Player Development divisions.
 He resides in Waterford, Connecticut with his wife Carol and daughter Nola.
 He also has an adult son, Nicholas.

 Kathy Regan-Pyne, Recording Secretary